Kourtney Kardashian Reportedly Wants To Marry Younes Bendjima

 “She is incredibly happy with Younes.
 They are getting serious.
 Younes is very close to her kids and loves spending time with them.
 The kids really like him.
 Kourtney is having the best time in Europe,” a source revealed during the couple’s vacation.

-Meanwhile, Kourtney Kardashian did recently hint that she has been waiting for Younes Bendjima to propose to her when she commented on one of her boyfriend’s recent Instagram posts, stating “finally” when he posted the caption “I’m going to make you an offer you can’t refuse.”
+Meanwhile, Kourtney Kardashian did recently hint that she has been waiting for Younes Bendjima to propose to her when she commented on one of her boyfriend’s recent Instagram posts, stating “finally” when he posted the caption, “I’m going to make you an offer you can’t refuse.”

 Currently, Kourtney Kardashian is back in L.A. with her children following the romantic getaway with Younes Bendjima.